nerijusdu/swagger-generator/README.md

 - [ ] generate descriptions for responses
 - [ ] test if type arrangement for IRequestMatcher is always the same

-# errors
+# Errors
-- [ ] enum parsing generates values instead of enums
+- [X] enum parsing generates values instead of enums